mobb/databits_spr2019_eml_annotation/EML_2.2_annotations.md

 # Conclusion
-For complete documentation, see the EML Semantics Primer, which can be found with other EML documentation.
+For complete documentation, see the EML Semantics Primer, which can be found with the soon-to-be-released EML 2.2 documentation.
 It contains several more examples, and other RDF material for reference.
 It is important to keep in mind that **Semantic statements are not simply a set of loosely structured keywords; they must be logically consistent**.
 Inconsistent annotations could have dreadful consequences.
 So the primer will also have examples of how things can go wrong.